khartinger/RCC5V/README.md

 __Manufacturing the system components__
 * [Components for the power supply](/fab/rcc1_supply/README.md)
 * ...

+In order to be able to use the things presented in this repository optimally, some previous knowledge is advantageous:
+* Soldering and some manual dexterity
+* Compiling and uploading a file to the ESP32
+* Use of the open source [circuit board layout program KiCad](https://www.kicad.org/)
+* Optional: Use of a 3D printer

 # Introduction
 There are many ways to control points, uncouplers, disconnectable tracks etc. in model railroad construction.
 The simplest form is direct switching of the AC voltage.